Owen-Hoglund/AntiVirusGame/Development Notes/To do list.md

 	- [ ] Give it some lights to cycle through
 - [ ] Give the stun gun permanent destruction capability
 - [ ] Make Spotlight in blender
+- [ ] Make the camera zoom to target on body switch
+- [ ] Ensure Async Tasks are cancelled on Quit

 ## Future Maybes
 - [ ] Animations